PierreKieffer/Akka-Kafka-producer/README.md

 # Akka-Kafka-producer
-Simple application that provides a kafka producer using an Akka http server
+Simple application template that provides a kafka producer using an Akka http server

 ## Build the app
 - Clone the repository